What Does Independent Contractor Compliance Mean?

 consultants talking

-All businesses must take steps to comply with relevant laws, policies, and regulations in order to operate legally.
-Compliance takes many forms, from preventing harassment and discrimination, to safeguarding sensitive data and ensuring workplace safety.
+All businesses must take steps to comply with relevant laws, policies, and regulations to operate legally.
+Compliance takes many forms, from preventing harassment and discrimination to safeguarding sensitive data and ensuring workplace safety.

-Enterprises that engage independent talent—contractors, freelancers, consultants, entrepreneurs, etc.—must also abide by a number of these laws and regulations that are specific to these types of workers.
+Enterprises that engage independent talent—contractors, freelancers, consultants, entrepreneurs, etc.—must also abide by several laws and regulations that are specific to these types of workers.

 1099 Independent Contractors vs. W-2 Employees